nabla-c0d3/nabla-c0d3.github.io/_posts/2020-04-05-sslyze-3-0-0-released.markdown

 ### Making scanning more reliable

 Starting with version 3.0.0, SSLyze enforces a maximum of 5 concurrent connections per server, regardless of the types of scan (cipher suites, Heartbleed) and the number of server to scans.
 This limit of 5 has been shown to provide a good balance between speed and success rate of the scans, and can also be lowered or increased as needed.
+Multiple servers are still scanned concurrently (to allow for speedy scans), but with this limit of 5 concurrent connections per individual server.

 Implementing this logic required revisiting design decisions made almost a decade ago in the very first version of SSLyze.
 The code handling the concurrency was very complicated and used both multi-processing and multi-threading, as a naive way to speed up the scans and get around Python's [Global Interpreter Lock](https://realpython.com/python-gil/).
 Ultimately tho, SSLyze is an application that is mostly I/O-bound: its main functionality is to connect to servers and to send/receive data in order to test the servers' SSL configuration.